Area jobless rate ticked up to 4.4% in May

 Unemployment in May ticked up in three area counties and remained unchanged in two others, raising the five-county area’s jobless rate to 4.4%.

-That was still slightly better than North Carolina's unemployment rate of 4.5%, and far better than the 11% of area workers who filed jobless claims a year ago.
+That was still slightly better than North Carolina’s unemployment rate of 4.5%, and far better than the 11% of area workers who filed jobless claims a year ago during the pandemic.

-In May 2020, 4,800 workers in Pasquotank, Currituck, Chowan, Perquimans and Camden counties filed jobless claims.
+In May 2020, 4,800 workers in Perquimans, Chowan, Pasquotank, Currituck and Camden counties filed jobless claims.
 By comparison, 2,014 area residents did so this May.
-That was still an increase of 74 from April, though.
+That was still an increase of 74 claims from April, though.

 N.C.
 Department of Commerce data released last week also show the five-county area’s workforce also decreased by 71 workers in May, dipping to 45,342.
 That was largely due to Currituck, which saw its reported workforce decline by 126 from April.